libor-vilimek/cookbook/Code Quality.md

 ## Standards

 We have implemented few standards, which keeps our _Node code_ (wow a rhyme) readable and consistent.
 If you get involved into one of our project and adopt the basic structure of application, then you are able to easily switch to any other project.
-Even if you have never seen that project before, you should be able to implement new features or do change requests in reasonable times.
+Even if you have never seen that project before, you should be able to implement new features or do change requests in reasonable time.

 ### Node Template